meder411/PointNet-PyTorch/readme.md

 ![classifier_training_loss](img/classification_training_loss.png)

-#### Below are the accuracy results for the included classifier model
+#### Below are the accuracy results for the included classifier model on the test set

 | Overal Accuracy |
 | :---: |